 What are the various types of dental emergencies?

 Emergency Toothache is one of the most common dental emergencies we take care of at our office.
 There are a few reasons why toothache can occur.
 The most common cause is tooth decay.
 Food remains in the oral cavity can attract bacteria in plaque, which feed on sugars to release acids that can dissolve natural teeth.
 As a result, cavity is formed.
 The infected tooth starts to pain, when the bacteria reach the pulp of the tooth.
-Our dentist may recommend pain medicines to patients who are suffering from toothache.
+Our dentist in Philadelphia may recommend pain medicines to patients who are suffering from toothache.
 The decayed part is removed and the tooth is restored quickly.
 Patients who have swelling can use cold compress to reduce it before they visit our dental office.

 Broken tooth can lead to pain and bleeding.
 Patients can rinse their mouth gently and collect the remains of broken tooth.
 Gauze can be used to stop bleeding.
 The broken tooth can be restored using with appropriate restorative materials.